jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 import matplotlib.pyplot as plt
 ```

-### From bits to complex symbols
+### From byte arrays to complex QPSK symbols

-First things first.
-We need to choose a sequence of bits that will modulate the carrier.
+First things first, we need to choose a payload.
 I'm a big fan of using "hex-speak" for this sort of thing.
 Hex-speak numbers are unsigned integers that also spell out words or phrases when expressed in hexadecimal (aka base 16 numbers).
 Most of them are pretty funny, and just lighten the mood.
 Here are a few of my favorites: `0xDEADBEEF`, `0xFEEDBABE`, `0xDECAFBAD`, `0xBADF00D`.
 Let's combine them into one big hex-speak phrase and partition them into bytes:

 ``` python
 payload = [